CYPRESS NATURAL MEDICINE IS DEDICATED TO THE FOLLOWING PRINCIPLES:

 The mom of my girlfriend at the time was a nurse with a strong interest in alternative medicine.
 She suggested I go and see a naturopathic doctor that she had heard of for possible answers.
 This experience opened my eyes and reignited my curiosity to an entirely new paradigm in medicine.
 It was the first time I became passionate about health and medicine as my health steadily improved.
 In was that journey that completely changed the course of my life.
 I went on to receive my bachelor’s degree in Psychology from University of Washington and my doctorate in Naturopathic Medicine from Bastyr University.

 I have now been in practice for over 15 years and remain dedicated to improving the health of patients of any age.
-I have always had strong interest in the merging of technology and medicine and am always searching for new technologies that can provide more accuracy, efficiency, and paradigm disrupting methods to the diagnosing and treatment of patients.
+I have always had strong interest in the merging of technology and medicine and am always searching for new technologies that can provide more accuracy, efficiency, and paradigm disrupting methods to the diagnosis and care of patients.

 When I’m not reading, most of my downtime is spent in nature, whether it is hiking with my wife and two dogs, paddle boarding, scuba diving, or just hanging out at the beach.
 I also love traveling and am fascinated by all things ocean.